-Recent and multiple spectrum utilization studies5 show that there are frequencies and channels available across different geographies that are not "used" at all over long testing periods.
+Recent and multiple spectrum utilization studies5 show that there are frequencies and channels available across different geographies that are not "used"6 at all over long testing periods.
 For these tests, however, passive sensors were not accounted for, nor was the fact that some assignments are for systems in development or for intermittent, critical and/or emergency uses.
 Requiring use reporting and/or measuring specific use over specific geographies and time frames is a separate question from determining to whom spectrum has been assigned, which in the case of commercial spectrum can be discerned through FCC license records.
 Measurements of spectrum occupancy could be used in the short term to: (a) verify spectrum use methods and parameters; and (b) obtain spectrum use probability samples in metropolitan areas (where the spectrum demands are greatest).
-In the longer term, a system of spectrum use monitoring could be considered as described in recommendation 10.
-Particular sensitivity should be given to commercial carriers as there are competitive reasons why they would not want the competition to know how much or how little of the spectrum assets they control are used or not, as well as certain federal and non-federal uses which have homeland security, critical infrastructure or national security implications.
-If the FCC did collect usage data and make it public, this might be an 8-k reportable event therefore the FCC may need to collect the data and use this internally as it examines policy.
+In the longer term, a system of spectrum use monitoring could be considered.
 However, a comprehensive measurement system would not be achievable within reasonable time and budget limitations.
-The goal of measurements in the context of "spectrum transparency" is to have more specific spectrum assignment and/or use data available, and for this data to be more easily quantified and qualified by appropriate personnel and/or systems like the FCC Spectrum Dashboard.
-While many may argue with the accuracy of spectrum usage measurements,7 the importance of knowing how much spectrum we are really using over a specific geography and time - whether it is 5 percent, 15 percent, or 25 percent - is undisputable especially from a federal and non-federal spectrum policy perspective.
+The goal of measurements in the context of "spectrum transparency" is to have more specific spectrum allocation, assignment and/or use data available, and for this data to be more easily quantified and qualified.
+While many may argue with the accuracy of measurements,7 the importance of knowing how much spectrum we are really using over a specific geography and time - whether it is 5 percent, 15 percent, or 25 percent - is undisputable especially from a federal and commercial spectrum policy perspective.